miku86/notes/dom-enlightment.md

 ## 1.11 Removing and replacing nodes using removeChild() and replaceChild()

 Removing a node from the DOM is a bit of a multi-step process.
 First you have to select the node you want to remove.
 Then you need to gain access to its parent element typically using the `parentNode` property.
-Its on the parent node that you invoke the `removeChild()` method passing it the reference to the node to be removed.
+It's on the parent node that you invoke the `removeChild()` method passing it the reference to the node to be removed.

 ```js
 //remove element node